NicBonetto/rubensimports.com/README.md

 cd rubensimports.com/
 yarn install
 ```
 After all dependencies are installed, there are a few environmental variables you have to initialize on your own: PORT, EMAILPASSWORD, and EMAILUSER.
+EMAILPASSWORD and EMAILUSER are used to set up a SMTP server to send emails from for the contact forms.

 ```
 yarn dev